 Once a company has registered a trademark, other organisations can no longer use it.
 This applies for a period as long as the trademark remains in use, and as long as the costs for the registration procedures are paid.

 A second way to protect intellectual property is by means of copyright.
 Copyright is a form of protection offered by law in most countries.
 Copyright protection applies to products that have been recorded or published in a tangible form.
 This includes products such as paintings, literary works, software, photos, films, or live performances.

 The third and final way to protect intellectual property is to label confidential business information as business secret.
-This approach to protection is especially effective in combination with insourcing.
+This approach to protection is especially effective in combination with bringing specialties in-house.

-After all, with insourcing, no other party has access to confidential data, which significantly reduces the risk of of information leaking.
+After all, with bringing activities in-house, no other party has access to confidential data, which significantly reduces the risk of of information leaking.
 Trade secrets usually include manufacturing or industrial secrets, trade agreements, or ingredients.